apeunit/co3-wallet/README.md

 - `REACT_APP_NODE`: URL to the JSON-RPC interface of the blockchain node
 - `REACT_APP_TOKEN_FACTORY`: Ethereum address of the token factory contract
 - `REACT_APP_CROWDSALE_FACTORY`: Ethereum address of the crowdsale factory contract
-- `REACT_APP_USER_LOCATION`: Location of the user.
+- `REACT_APP_PILOT`: Location of the user.
 Currently supported value is `athens`.
 This variable will be removed in future.

 ## How to run